HyItsAngela/HR_Analytics/README.md

 ![](UTA-DataScience-Logo.png)

-# Springleaf Marketing Response

-* This repository applies machine learning techniques and models to springlife marketing response to predict customer responses to the direct mail (DM) that springleaf sends out to connect with their current and potential clientale.
-From Kaggle's "Springleaf Marketing Response" [(https://www.kaggle.com/competitions/springleaf-marketing-response/overview)].
-Kaggle provides a high-dimensional dataset that included anonymized customer information/features.
+# Human Resources/People Analytics

+* This repository leverages a straightforward machine learning model to predict employee termination status while incorporating statistical testing to address key business questions and uncover insights into organizational health.
+The dataset used is Kaggle's "Human Resources Dataset" [(https://www.kaggle.com/datasets/rhuebner/human-resources-data-set)], a rich source of information containing diverse features that can be used to gather meaningful analysis and insight.

 ## Overview

-* Springleaf is a financial services company that provides customers with personal and auto loans.
-Direct mail is Springleaf's primary communication source to connect with their current customers and reach out to potential and target customers.
-* The task, as defined by the Kaggle challenge is to develop a model to "determine whether to send a direct mail peice to a customer".
-This repository approaches this problem as a binary classification task, using model CatBoost.
-The model was able to determine whether a customer succesfully responded to a DM and hence should be futher contacted via DM scored at ~72% accuracy.
-At the time of this writing, the best performance on the Kaggle leaderboards of this metric is 80%.
+* People analytics is very important for organizations and shareholders because it provides actionable insights into workforce dynamics, that enable leaders to make data-driven decisions for business success.
+* The Kaggle task involves identifying key performance indicators (KPIs) that can benefit a company while developing a predictive model to determine whether an employee will be terminated.
+This project explores several critical business questions, including:

+- Turnover and Retention: What are the turnover and retention rates?
+What is the company's overall net growth?
+- Employee Satisfaction and Performance: Is there a relationship between employee satisfaction (engagement) and their performance?
+- Engagement Analysis: How does employee engagement vary by age, gender, and race?
+- Manager Impact: Is there a correlation between who an employee works for and their performance or satisfaction?
+- Diversity: What is the organization's overall diversity profile?
+- Recruiting Sources: Which recruiting sources are most effective for ensuring diversity?
+- Pay Equity: Are there areas where pay is inequitable within the company?
+- Predictive Modeling: Can we predict whether an employee will terminate, and how accurate can the prediction be?

+* This repository approaches the problem as a binary classification task, leveraging the Random Forest model.
+The model achieved an impressive ~98% accuracy in predicting whether an employee would be terminated.

 ## Summary of Work Done